kerezsiz42/scanner-operator2/README.md

 Hello, world!
 ```

-To remove the deployment we run the `helm uninstall` command, and optionally remove the namespace too.
-By using helm we can potentially make use of its many benefits, which are dependency management, release management and parameterization.
-All these features are necessary to consider our project ready for industrial use.
+To remove the deployment, we run the `helm uninstall` command and can optionally remove the namespace as well.
+By using Helm, we can take advantage of its many benefits, including dependency management, release management, and parameterization.
+All these features are essential for considering our project ready for industrial use.

 ```sh
 helm uninstall scanner -n scanner-system